dominodatalab/domino-training-wine-quality/README.md

 ![1](raw/latest/readme_images/NewUISearch.png)
 -->

-Select the project called *WineQualityProject*.
+1. Select the project called *WineQualityProject*.

-Read the readme to learn more about the project's use case, status, etc.
+2. Read the readme to learn more about the project's use case, status, etc.

-In the top right corner, choose the icon to *fork* the project.
-Name the project *Domino-Training-YourName*
+3. In the top right corner, choose the icon to *fork* the project.
+4. Name the project *Domino-Training-YourName*.

 ![2-SearchIndex](readme_images/SearchIndex.png)
 <!---